Unsupported audio/video codec is an error that pops up when the video player can’t play the audio or video of a file on Android.

 Open VLC Media Player once downloaded and installed.

 You can also add a subtitle file to add to the converted file.
 Once all options look good, click on the Save/Convert button.

 Even though we have plenty of options, we also have a separate option for Android devices.
-If the video is already in HD quality (720p or 1080p) then you can select the “Android HD” quality.
+If the video is already HD quality (720p or 1080p), you can select the “Android HD” quality.

 The Next button is greyed out until you do not choose the destination for the video.
 Click on Browse and choose a destination, and then click on Start.